tymoteuszmilek/sorting-visualizer/README.md

 - Counting Sort
 - Bubble Sort

+## Live Deployment

+The project is live and accessible via Streamlit Sharing.
+You can view it [here](https://share.streamlit.io/your-username/your-repo-name).

 ## How to Use
 1. **Setup:**
     - Ensure you have Python and pip installed on your machine.